infinum/frontend-handbook/React/Recipes/Session Handling.md

 ## Network

 Now, when we have defined session model we can create basic fetchers for the session.
 We'll create three fetchers - `createSession`, `readSession` and `deleteSession`.
-We'll create those fetchers using Datx.
+We'll create those fetchers using DatX.

 _Following fetchers assume that application is using cookies for authentication.
 To use token or something else, the following methods can easily be extended._